 - Stomach acidity

-Just as with our own human bodies, when we feed our dogs fresh animal products that closely mimic how they would eat in nature, we put them in the best position live a long healthy life.
+Just as with our own human bodies, when we feed our dogs fresh animal products that closely mimic how they would eat in nature, we put them in the best position to live a long, healthy life.